bodleian/datacite_mds/README.md

         p res.body.split # show all DOIs
     end

 mint a DOI

+*Note*: before minting a DOI, ensure you have uploaded metadata for that DOI, by using the *#upload_metadata* method.

 	res = mds.mint '10.5072/non-existing-doi', 'http://ora.ox.ac.uk/objects/uuid:<an-existing-uuid>'
 	p res # => <Net::HTTPCreated 201 Created readbody=true>